Time to update the resume? Here's some help.

 Your resume is the first thing a potential employer will see from you.
 Make sure you take time planning and thinking about your resume, which is not just an overview of your technical skills but should also demonstrate your written, communication and organisational skills.

-Things to triple check: spelling, dates of employment, tenses.
-Read and re-read: spell check will not pick up on all errors, punctuation or misused words (e.g. Manger instead of Manager).
+- Read and re-read: spell check won't pick up on all errors, punctuation or misused words.

-Your referees should be people who can provide detailed responses on how well you performed your tasks and responsibilities, they should be someone you actually reported to and you must get their permission first.
+Your referees should be people who can provide detailed responses on how well you performed your tasks and responsibilities, they should be someone you actually reported to and of course, make sure they know you are using them!

 Keep in contact with your referees, especially when you are actively seeking a new role as it is likely that someone will call them and ask about you.